 If you do not choose a partner, you may reach out to any of the agencies listed below.
 However, no assistance will be provided until you have the approval letter from DHHS.

-Begin the payment assistance application process here.
+Begin the payment assistance application process Apply through MI Bridges here.

 Log in using your MI Bridges account information.
-If you are a first-time user, create a MI Bridges account and search for Utility Service Payment Assistance resources.
+If you are a first-time user, create an MI Bridges account and search for Utility Service Payment Assistance resources.
 The Salvation Army is a Community Partner and can help you apply online for your payment assistance.
 To set up an appointment with the Salvation Army, call 616-842-3380.

 For a complete list of Community Partners, click here.